StevenMayher/431-2021/classes/class12/README.md

 1. All materials for [Quiz 1](https://github.com/THOMASELOVE/431-2021/tree/main/quizzes/quiz1) will be [available at this link](https://github.com/THOMASELOVE/431-2021/tree/main/quizzes/quiz1).
 2. Quiz 1 answers must be submitted via the Quiz 1 Answer Sheet Google Form by Monday 2021-10-04 at 9 PM.
 No late submissions will be accepted.
 3. There are only two ways to get answers to questions about Quiz 1
   - Submit a private question on [Piazza](https://piazza.com/case/fall2021/pqhs431).
-Public posts will be closed as of class time today until Tuesday morning.
+Public posts will automatically close as of 5 PM today until Tuesday morning.
   - Submit an email to `431-help at case dot edu`.

 ## One Last Thing